Content last updated January 2023.

 Transformation is not about using new technologies to introduce disruptive and confusing changes for users.
 Transformation is about creating simpler ways for work to get done, enabling business to grow without friction, and empowering business users to focus more deeply on what really matters to their stakeholders.
 From an architectural point of view, this involves identifying tasks that can be eliminated altogether, or handled automatically.
 It requires a clear connection between how technology is used and its measurable impact on the business.

 Something important to note about automation with Salesforce: it can be done with a variety of tools, using programmatic and declarative skill sets.
 Designing automations that are well-architected is not about choosing to build with just one automation tool.
 It is about using approaches that are consistent and predictable, and enabling teams to develop, test, deploy, and maintain the automations you design.
-Your automations should take the most simple form possible.
+Your automations should take the most maintainable and readable form possible.

 This section covers how to design and refactor automations to enable businesses to meet key objectives faster and at scale.
 To learn more about choosing the right tool for your automation use case, see the Architect’s Decision Guide to Record-Triggered Automation.

-Clear automation logic will make your systems:
+Efficient automation logic will make your systems:

 Often, the responsibility for discovering and documenting business processes will fall under the responsibility of a business analyst or even a system administrator.
 Architects are responsible for partnering with these members of your team to make sure your process designs are technically sound and well structured.
 Applying your knowledge of the Salesforce platform as early as possible will help your team identify processes to streamline through automation or processes that need to change to avoid costly customizations.